uhhwave/website/README.md

 Now, open your web browser and navigate to http://localhost:4321 (or another port if you have configured one differently).
 You should see it running locally.

 ## Contributing
 At present, I (wave) am only accepting contributions from friends.
-I appreciate your interest in this project but if you're interested in contributing, please reach out to us directly.
+I appreciate your interest in this project but if you're interested in contributing, please reach out to me directly.

 ## License
 This project is licensed under the AGPL License - see the LICENSE file for details.